Lumisumu/carrot-comic-downloader/README.md

 ## Updating newest comic numbers

 If new comics have been released for supported comics, update the number in the main function in main.py.
+You can see the comic number in the url if you open the image in a browser tab.